TAKE-A-LOOK- Challenges for Peru mining investments

 LOS ANGELES, Feb 11 Walt Disney Co is raising the admission price for its U.S. theme parks by as much as $5 for some single-day tickets starting on Sunday.

-and surging profits by miners have led workers at mines from Chile to Indonesia
+strikes there in September, and surging profits by miners have led workers at mines from Chile to

 ===================================================================